Rabbi Steven Folberg

-Rabbi Kelly Levy is thrilled to be joining Congregation Beth Israel this summer!
+Rabbi Kelly Levy is thrilled to be a part of the Congregation Beth Israel community!
 Rabbi Levy was ordained from Hebrew Union College-Jewish Institute of Religion in 2014 from the New York campus.
 Throughout rabbinical school, Rabbi Levy served as a student rabbi in Albany, Georgia, an intern in the Mt.
 Sinai Hospital Palliative Care Unit, a leader in the HUC-JIR Soup Kitchen program, as well as teaching in different religious and Hebrew schools throughout the city.
 She began her rabbinate in Rochester, New York, where she served as the Assistant and Associate Rabbi of Temple B’rith Kodesh.
 During that time, Rabbi Levy focused much of her work on pastoral care, teaching both adults and children, leading worship for all generations, and creating innovative programs for the entire congregation and community.

 A native of San Antonio (although she was born across the street at Seton Hospital!), Rabbi Levy is ecstatic to be returning to her roots in Texas.
 Along with her husband, David and their daughter, Ezri, their dog and cat, Frank and Bean, Rabbi Levy knows that CBI’s warmth, passion, and joy for Jewish living makes this incredible congregation and community the absolute best place to continue her rabbinate.
 Rabbi Levy’s door is always open and she looks forward to meeting the wonderful people who make CBI a true Kehilah Kedosha, a holy community.